-According to SaleCycle, the average shopping cart abandonment rate for retail websites in Q1 2018 was 75.6%.
+According to SaleCycle, the average shopping cart abandonment rate for retail websites in 2019 was 84.27%.
 That’s a lot of missed revenue!
 But it's also the reason why remarketing exists.

-Retargeting allows advertisers to target shoppers who’ve previously visited their website.
+Retargeting allows advertisers to target shoppers who have previously visited their website.
 Since there are many reasons why shoppers abandon their cart, it's rarely a lost opportunity.
-Many of these shoppers are often still interested and were simply distracted, thus, they’re easier to convert.
+Many of these shoppers are often still interested and were simply distracted, so they’re easier to convert.

 One of the reasons why social media is so powerful is just how granular they can get with targeting.
 Facebook, for example, allows you to target users on very specific lifestyle and behavioral patterns.
 Its Dynamic Ads algorithm goes one step further and ensures the right product is always shown to the right user and at the right time.
 Here, Facebook users are retargeted based on many different steps in the sales funnel, for example, people who previously abandoned their cart.
-Read here for more information on Facebook targeting tactics.
+We've written about Facebook targeting tactics here.

 Other social networks, like Pinterest, cater to an inspiration-seeking audience.
 Here, advertisers can reach an audience who may not actively be looking for a product but are certainly open to new ideas.

-In any case, advertisers who take the time to adapt their message to a social network's audience have seen great success on these channels.
+In any case, advertisers who take the time to adapt their message to a social network's audience see great success on these channels.

-are essentially the middleman between publishers and advertisers.
-An affiliate publisher can be anything from a price comparison engine or Shopping directory to a blog or reward site.
+Affiliate networks are essentially the middleman between publishers and advertisers.
+An affiliate publisher can be anything from a price comparison engine or shopping directory to a blog or reward website.

 The wide variety of websites and channels accessible through affiliate networks makes them a good choice for retailers looking to diversify their traffic sources, expand their audience, or increase the quality of their online traffic.